-The clinical trials of CTI-1601 and any future product candidates are, and the manufacturing and marketing of CTI-1601 and any future product candidates will be subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries, such as within the EU, where we intend to seek regulatory approval of, and market, any product candidate.
+The clinical trials of CTI-1601 and any future product candidates are, and the manufacturing and marketing of CTI-1601 and any future product candidates will be subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries, such as within the European Union, where we intend to seek regulatory approval of, and market, any product candidate.

-Before obtaining regulatory approvals for the commercial sale of any product candidate, we must demonstrate through nonclinical testing and clinical trials that the product candidate is safe and effective for use in each target indication.
+Before obtaining regulatory approvals for the commercial sale of any product candidate, we must demonstrate through non-clinical testing and clinical trials that the product candidate is safe and effective for use in each target indication.
 This process can take many years.
-If marketing approval is obtained, it will likely include post-marketing studies, and other post-marketing requirements, and surveillance such as Risk Evaluation and Mitigation Strategies, or REMS, which will require the expenditure of substantial resources beyond the proceeds we currently have on hand.
+In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions, which may cause delays in the approval of or may result in the decision not to approve our product candidates.
+We have not obtained regulatory approval for CTI-1601, and it is possible that our product candidate or any product candidates we may seek to develop in the future will never obtain regulatory approval.
+If marketing approval is obtained, it will likely include post-marketing studies, and other post-marketing requirements, and surveillance such as Risk Evaluation and Mitigation Strategies ("REMS") which will require the expenditure of substantial resources beyond the proceeds we currently have on hand.

-Furthermore, we are not permitted to market CTI-1601 in the United States or the EU until we receive approval of a BLA from the FDA or a MAA from the EMA, or in any other foreign countries until we receive the requisite marketing approval from such countries.
-The development of drugs for Friedreich's ataxia or other rare diseases may require initial nonclinical studies, early and usually smaller, clinical trials and randomized, double-blind placebo controlled long-term safety and efficacy trials in order to test the safety and efficacy of the drug.
+Furthermore, we are not permitted to market CTI-1601 in the United States or the European Union until we receive approval of a BLA from the FDA or a MAA from the EMA, or in any other foreign countries until we receive the requisite marketing approval from such countries.
+The development of drugs for Friedreich's ataxia or other rare diseases may require initial non-clinical studies, early and usually smaller, clinical trials and randomized, double-blind placebo controlled long-term safety and efficacy trials in order to test the safety and efficacy of the drug.

-CTI-1601 is currently in Phase 1 clinical trials in the United States and will require substantial further clinical development before we can submit a BLA to the FDA.
+We have completed two Phase 1 clinical trials in patients with Friedreich's ataxia in the United States but clinical development is currently subject to clinical hold.
+If we are successful in our efforts to have the clinical hold lifted, CTI-1601 requires substantial further clinical development before we can submit a BLA to the FDA.
 Development and/or regulatory programs for CTI-1601 in any countries other than the United States (such as a MAA to the EMA) is only in very preliminary stages and may require substantial further development in those countries prior to regulatory submissions seeking regulatory approval for marketing.